aj-medianet/energy-usage-app/README.md

 ### Display local time zone

-This story requires to display the local time zone of the user in UI.
+This Story requires to display the local time zone of the user in UI.

-- [ ] Create a basic interface for the user to see the local time.
+- [ ] Create a primary interface for the user to see the local time.

 - [ ] Implement a frontend logic to retrieve local time from the user's device.

+####  Refactor

+`//TODO`

 ---